 Assistant Professor - Sociocultural Anthropology

 The Department of Anthropology, University of Toronto Mississauga (UTM) invites applications for a full-time tenure-stream appointment at the rank of Assistant Professor in the area of Sociocultural Anthropology.
-The appointment will begin July 1, 2019.
+The appointment will begin July 1, 2020, or shortly thereafter.

 We seek a scholar with strengths in social and anthropological theory with an ongoing ethnographic research program.
-Applicants must be engaged in innovative work in the area(s) of energy and/or environmental humanities.
-Topics may include, but are not limited to, environmental justice, energy/climate governance, and the politics of environmental knowledge production.
+We are specifically looking for candidates engaged in innovative work in the area(s) of energy and/or environmental humanities.
+Topics may include, but are not limited to, environmental justice, energy/climate governance, health and toxicity, and multi-species ethnography.
 Geographic area is open.
-The successful candidate will complement existing faculty strengths in UTM Anthropology (https://www.utm.utoronto.ca/anthropology/) and in the tri-campus Anthropology Graduate Program (https://anthropology.utoronto.ca/graduate/).
+The successful candidate will complement existing faculty strengths in UTM Anthropology and in the tri-campus Anthropology Graduate Program (https://anthropology.utoronto.ca/people/graduate-faculty/).

-Applicants must have a PhD in Sociocultural Anthropology by the date of appointment, or shortly thereafter, show evidence of excellence in teaching, and demonstrate excellence in research.
-Excellence in research will be demonstrated by publications in anthropological journals or equivalent peer-reviewed venues or forthcoming publications meeting high international standards, and/or presentations at significant disciplinary conferences; grants or awards; and strong endorsements by referees of international stature.
-Evidence for excellence in teaching will be provided through teaching accomplishments; the teaching statement; strong letters of reference; sample syllabi and course materials; teaching evaluations; and the teaching dossier submitted as part of the application.
+Applicants must have a PhD in Sociocultural Anthropology by the date of appointment, or shortly thereafter, with a demonstrated record of excellence in research and teaching.
+Excellence in research will be demonstrated by publications in top-ranked and field-relevant academic journals as appropriate for stage of career, equivalent peer-reviewed venues, and/or presentations at significant disciplinary conferences; grants or awards as appropriate for stage of career; and strong endorsements by referees of international stature.
+Evidence for excellence in teaching will be provided through teaching accomplishments; strong letters of reference; teaching evaluations; and the teaching dossier submitted as part of the application.

 We ask that candidates combine requested documents into one or two files in PDF/MS Word files in the following format: